simpleledger/SLPDB/README.md

 ###  4.1. <a name='Prerequisites'></a>Prerequisites
 * Node.js 12
 * MongoDB 4.0+
-* BitcoinABC, BitcoinUnlimited, BCHD, or other Bitcoin Cash full node with:
+* BitcoinABC, Bitcoin Cash Node, BitcoinUnlimited, BCHD, or other Bitcoin Cash full node with:
   * RPC-JSON (or gRPC) and
   * ZeroMQ event notifications